JonathanPinder/BlockchainAndApps/README.md

 `C:/python27/python.exe {program_name} {final_hash} {definition of problem} {salted_hash}`

 3. Press Enter
-4. You should get the following output
+4. You should get the following output:

 *It took 217 tries to find the salted value slayer This is the hash for the password slayerharib
 It took 1546153 tries in total to solve the salt and hash!